coynmessenger/coynmessenger/replit.md

 - June 25, 2025: Created comprehensive favorites/wishlist system - users can heart products, view favorites page, manage wishlist with full CRUD operations and database persistence
 - June 25, 2025: Simplified all page headers to be more user-friendly with icon-only navigation, reduced padding, and cleaner minimal design
 - June 25, 2025: Implemented comprehensive shopping cart system with finalize purchase functionality - users can add products, manage quantities, remove items, and complete cryptocurrency purchases with live conversion rates
+- June 25, 2025: Updated all purchase buttons from "Buy with Crypto" to "Add to Cart" for consistent user experience across marketplace and product pages

 ## User Preferences